Our Experts Leading the Way, April 2024

 Rachel Cohen-Ford (Office of the Dean of Students) participated as a panelist in the Linking Leaders: Higher Ed Futures Forum hosted by ClassLink and Canva.
 Rachel shared her perspectives on creating a culture of innovation and ensuring student success alongside other higher education professionals.

-Christopher Rzigalinski (Austin Community College), Kinza Barrister (UT Austin Student SHIFT Maker), Kate Lower (SHIFT) and Chris Marshall (SansBar) at SXSW EDU
+Christopher Rzigalinski (Austin Community College), Kinza Barrister (UT Austin student), Kate Lower (Longhorn Wellness Center) and Chris Marshall (SansBar) at SXSW EDU

-Kate Lower (SHIFT) with Kinza Barrister (a SHIFT Maker and junior management information systems major), Chris Marshall (SansBar) and Christopher Rzigalinski (Austin Community College) presented "SHIFTing the Conversation: UT’s Zero-Proof Community Culture" at SXSW EDU®.
+Kate Lower (Longhorn Wellness Center) with Chris Marshall (SansBar), Kinza Barrister (a SHIFT Maker and junior management information systems major) and Christopher Rzigalinski (Austin Community College) presented "SHIFTing the Conversation: UT’s Zero-Proof Community Culture" at SXSW EDU.

 Susie Smith (Texas Parents) and Brian Watkins (The University of Maryland) led a webinar “Help Me Help You!
 How Membership Gifts, Fees and Sponsorships Can Support You and Your Constituents” for the members of the Association of Higher Education Parent/Family Program Professionals (AHEPPP).

-Darcy Roberts (Texas A&M University) and Alma Garcia (Office of the Vice President of Student Affairs) at the 2024 NASPA Annual Conference
+Darcy Roberts (Texas A&M University) and Alma Garcia (Office of the Vice President for Student Affairs) at the NASPA Conference

-• Alma Garcia (Office of the Vice President of Student Affairs) with Darcy Roberts (Texas A&M University): “Assessment, Communications and Fundraising: Storytelling, Collaboration and Success”
+• Alma Garcia (Office of the Vice President for Student Affairs) with Darcy Roberts (Texas A&M University): “Assessment, Communications and Fundraising: Storytelling, Collaboration and Success”

 • Kelly Soucy (Office of the Dean of Students) with Ashley Jones (Red McCombs School of Business) and Robert Leary (University Risk and Compliance Services): “Navigating Secondary Trauma and Response in Student Affairs Practice”

-Devin Franklin and Angela Ging (StopHazing), Jody Donovan (Colorado State University), Meredith Stewart (StopHazing), Elizabeth Allan (University of Maine) and Jenny Walker (Office of the Dean of Students) at the 2024 NASPA Annual Conference
+Devin Franklin (University of Maine), Angela Ging (Pennsylvania State University), Jody Donovan (Colorado State University), Meredith Stewart (StopHazing), Elizabeth Allan (University of Maine) and Jenny Walker (Office of the Dean of Students) at the NASPA Conference

-• Jenny Walker (Office of the Dean of Students) with Elizabeth Allan (University of Maine), Jennifer Desmond, David Kerschner and Meredith Stewart (StopHazing), Jody Donovan (Colorado State University), Angela Ging (Pennsylvania State University): “10 Signs of Healthy and Unhealthy Groups: A Training Exploring Group Dynamics and Application to Hazing Prevention”
+• Jenny Walker (Office of the Dean of Students) with Elizabeth Allan (University of Maine), Jennifer Desmond and David Kerschner (StopHazing), Jody Donovan (Colorado State University), Angela Ging (Pennsylvania State University) and Meredith Stewart (StopHazing): “10 Signs of Healthy and Unhealthy Groups: A Training Exploring Group Dynamics & Implications for Hazing Prevention”